hbvj99/oauth-youtube-live-stream-python/README.md

 # oauth-youtube-live-stream-python
 Python script that will oauth google and start live stream in youtube.
-It uses `FFmpeg` for video RMTP straming and processing.
+It uses `FFmpeg` for video RMTP streaming and processing.

 ## Get Google Oauth credential
 1. Got to google cloud and enable `YouTube Data API v3`